510: The Painted Hills

 It was the cleanest of times, it was the dirtiest of times.

-A paraphrase of the opening line of the classic Charles Dickens novel A Tale of Two Cities.
+A parody of the opening line of the classic Charles Dickens novel A Tale of Two Cities.
+(The cities in question: London and Paris.)
 The actual line: “It was the best of times, it was the worst of times.”

 Frank Sutton (1923-1974) played Sgt.
 Vince Carter on the television series Gomer Pyle, U.S.M.C., which aired from 1964-1970.
 He also appeared in several other TV shows and movies.